 - The Big Girl: In a physical strength sense.
 Kara is significantly stronger than the average human female.

-  - Big Sister Instinct: To Clark.
+- Big Brother Instinct: To Clark.
 Although Kara seems younger than Clark, this is because she spent 18 years in suspended animation.
 However, Kara is actually much older than Clark.

 - Broken Bird: Primarily in Season 7.

 - Brutal Honesty: Not afraid to speak her mind and her opinions.
 Kara can be very sarcastic, opinionated and snarky.

 - The Bus Came Back: Returns in Season 8's "Bloodline" and in Season 10.

 - Clark Kenting: In Season 7.
 By her return in Season 10, she has adopted a wig and glasses as a disguise.

 - Deadpan Snarker: Like her comics' counterpart, she can be quite sarcastic.

 - Death Glare: Gives this to either an enemy, an opponent or someone she doesn't like or trust.

 - Determinator: Kara is a fighter and a very determined individual.